Regulations Summary and Area Map

 - Parked vehicles may not obstruct a road, gate or firelane.

-- No motor vehicle shall be operated on any part of any wildlife management area that has been designated as closed to vehicular traffic.
+- No motor vehicle shall be operated in areas designated as closed to vehicular traffic.
 Motorcycles may only be operated on roads open to other motor vehicles.

 - All-terrain vehicles are prohibited.